open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/proloquo.png" class='img' alt='' />
       </a>
       <span class='sub'>
       Proloquo is a comprehensive AAC app available for iPad and iPhone, expertly crafted to fit everyone from toddlers to adults.
-It's more than just a communication tool; it's a gateway to language development and effective communication.
+It’s more than just a communication tool; it's a gateway to language development and effective communication.
+      Proloquo offers an extensive vocabulary unmatched in size and efficiency that can support the growth of language skills at any age.
+With a user-friendly interface and innovative features, Proloquo ensures everyone can discover, learn and love language.
       </span>
     </div>
     <div class='nominee'>